Guerra de Titanes (2024)

-Guerra de Titanes (2024) (Spanish for "War of the Titans") was a professional wrestling event produced and scripted by the Mexican professional wrestling promotion Lucha Libre AAA Worldwide (AAA).
+Guerra de Titanes (2024) (Spanish for "War of the Titans") was a professional wrestling event produced by the Mexican professional wrestling promotion Lucha Libre AAA Worldwide (AAA).
 The event took place on November 10, 2024, at the Gimnasio Josue Neri Santos in Ciudad Juárez, Chihuahua, Mexico.
 It was the twenty fifth Guerra de Titanes show promoted by AAA since 1997.

 Production

 Background

 Starting in 1997 the Mexican professional wrestling, company AAA has held a major wrestling show late in the year, either November or December, called Guerra de Titanes ("War of the Titans").
 The show often features championship matches or Lucha de Apuestas or bet matches where the competitors risked their wrestling mask or hair on the outcome of the match.
 In Lucha Libre, the Lucha de Apuetas match is considered more prestigious than a championship match and many major shows feature one or more Apuesta matches.
 The Guerra de Titanes show is hosted in a new location each year, emanating from cities such as Madero, Chihuahua City, Mexico City, Guadalajara, Jalisco and others.
 In 2016, AAA moved the Guerra de Titanes show to January but in 2018 the show was held in December which continued with the 2019 event.

 On October 10, 2024 it was announced that Guerra de Titanes would take place on November 11, 2024, at the Gimnasio Jsue Neri Santos in Ciudad Juárez, Chihuahua, Mexico.